 Home » Fixing your damp house

-Learn from an experienced conservation builder how to spot and tackle damp problems in your home
+Learn from an experienced conservation builder how to spot and tackle damp problems in your home.

 Perfect for those looking to restore an old or traditionally built home, making it nicer to live in and more environmentally friendly.
 Suitable for beginners, DIY enthusiasts or professional builders without much experience with older housing.

 - Duration: 2 days